-The Competence Metamodel for Digital education competences (PDF) involved extracting a list of all relevant competences for digital educators from the various competence models which have been proposed in the last few years.
-It is explained in more detail here.
-These can then be used as indexing or classification system for open resources.
+The creation of the Competence Meta-model for Digital education competences involved extracting a list of all relevant competences for digital educators from the various competence models which have been proposed in the last few years.
+The main goal of determining such meta-model is the count on a mechanism to be used as indexing or classification system for open resources.

 Establishing first approach to the Competence Metamodel for Digital education competences